Prasanth0809/azure-secure-cloud-infrastructure/README.md

 ---

-### Phase 6 – Microsoft Defender for Cloud (Security Posture)
+### Phase 6 – Microsoft Defender for Cloud

+**Objective:** Assess and document the security posture of the Azure environment against industry benchmarks.

-Used Microsoft Defender for Cloud to assess and improve the overall security posture of the Azure environment.
-Reviewed security recommendations, investigated findings, and mapped controls against the Azure Security Benchmark compliance framework.
+Used Microsoft Defender for Cloud to review the Secure Score, investigate security recommendations, and map the environment's controls against the **Azure Security Benchmark** compliance framework.
+Identified improvement areas and documented findings — simulating a real security posture review performed by cloud security engineers.

 **Key Activities:**
-- Reviewed Secure Score and security recommendations
+- Reviewed Secure Score across the subscription
-- Investigated security findings across the subscription
+- Investigated individual security recommendations
-- Reviewed regulatory compliance against Azure Security Benchmark
+- Mapped controls to Azure Security Benchmark framework
-- Identified and documented improvement areas
+- Documented compliance posture and improvement areas

 **Screenshots:**